 Client Service and Satisfaction

-The success of your accounting firm plan lies in your client’s happiness and marketing.
+The success of your accounting firm plan lies in keeping your clients satisfied.
 Clients and partners provide you with two resources essential for growth: revenue and renown.
 Renown is gained through recommendations, where they spread news of your accounting firm through their network.
 This kind of exposure will lead you to more clients, promising talent, and other benefits.
 Marketing your accounting firm can be as easy as just doing your job exceptionally well and making it obvious to your clients.